alunacjones/LSL.StringTemplating.JsonENet/docs/index.md

 This library provides a `StringTemplate` class that encapsulates templating of a string using [JsonE.Net](https://www.nuget.org/packages/JsonE.Net)

-A `System.Text.Json` converter is also provided to serialise and deserialise instances of `StringTemplate`
+A `System.Text.Json` converter is also provided to serialise and deserialise instances of `StringTemplate`.
+This is the `StringTemplateJsonConverter` class.